fernandobrito/ufpb_sigaa_api_old/README.md

 ## Development

-App is automaticly deployed to Heroku.
+App is automaticly deployed to Heroku using branch `deploy`.
 Please do not break the build ;)

 ### Vocabulary (pt-BR)